For how many times a day you depend on your remembrance? Human memory psychology is complex.

 Why we forget things?
 Or why it is difficult to remember things?

-Typically it is a failure in memory retrieval.
+Typically it is a failure in retrieval.
 The information remains in your long-term storage of data, but you cannot retrieve or remember it in actual.
 Information present in long-term part of recollection is stable but time plays a key role in forgetting things.
 Four main factors play their part in forgetting things.
 These include:

 Do you find it difficult to remember things?